allan-gounden/how-to-secure-your-win11-pc/README.md

  - Disable WIFI and Bluetooth if available and not required
  - Disable "Suspend to RAM"
  - Enable "Deep Sleep"
- - Enable Secureboot; Remove none Microsoft keys from Secureboot except your own ones (If there are keys from your motherboard vendor use another motherboard!)
+ - Enable Secureboot; Remove none Microsoft keys from Secureboot except your own ones (If there are keys from your hardware vendor use another motherboard/mainboard/laptop!
+Do not cheap out on your mainboard; personal recommendation: ASRock)
- - Check if voltages are in specification
  - Set a password for UEFI
- - Enable power saving features (save the planet!)
+ - Optional: Enable power saving features (save the planet!)
+ - Optional: check if voltages are in specification

 WARNING: If you mess up any of the following steps START AT THE BEGINNING (This means step 0.)!!!
 Take your time and you only have to do it once.